The Norman Conquest (1066)

 - She was the first Prime Minister.

-- She served as Prime Minister three consecutive terms.
+- She served three consecutive terms.

 - In 1982, she led Britain to victory in the Falklands War.